jorinvo/googlesheets-sql-sync/README.md

   - target and table as labels
   - column count
   - row count
-- spec for config
+- spec for http requests
-- validate interval > 0
-- validate targets exist
 - code docs
 - setup instructions
 - support to run as library